server-os/server-image/man/usr/share/man/man8/piadm.8.md

       piadm avail

-        Query the well-known SmartOS PI repository for available ISO images, listed by PI-Stamp.
+        Query the well-known ServerOS PI repository for available ISO images, listed by PI-Stamp.
 No PI-Stamps older than the currently running PI stamp will be listed.